 A democracy presupposes an informed citizenry.
 The First Amendment mandates the right of all persons to free expression, and the corollary right to receive the constitutionally protected expression of others.
 The publicly supported library provides free and equal access to information for all people of the community the library serves.
 Interpretations of the Library Bill of Rights, Economic Barriers to Information Access

 We value our nation's diversity and strive to reflect that diversity by providing a full spectrum of resources and services to the communities we serve.
-ALA Policy Manual B.3 Diversity, Libraries: An American Value
+ALA Policy Manual B.3 Diversity, opens a new window, Libraries: An American Value

 EDUCATION AND LIFELONG LEARNING